yanzewu/line/doc/doc.md

 - hnum,vnum: Numbers of subfigures in horizontal/vertical direction.
 If it is less than current number, extra subfigures will be removed.

+Related options:

+- --resize-when-split: Resize the figure automatically when spiltting.

 ### figure, subfigure
 ---